PlaceOS/docs/how-to/location-services/locating-users.md

 All commercial docking solutions offer a method for passing on a unique MAC, or do this by default.
 Two of the more common docking solutions are HP (BIOS or EFI configuration) and [Displaylink](http://www.displaylink.com/products/universal-docking-stations) USB docks (Dell, Lenovo, Fujitsu, Targus, Kensington, HP and Toshiba among others).

-DisplayLink provides a PowerShell [script](https://drive.google.com/a/room.tools/file/d/1ie_cEe0tP4tmYvhw1vh3YXO45XSFIA3Y/view?usp=sharing) to automate the configuration which can be deployed via SCCM.
+Display Link provides a PowerShell [script](https://drive.google.com/a/room.tools/file/d/1ie_cEe0tP4tmYvhw1vh3YXO45XSFIA3Y/view?usp=sharing) to automate the configuration which can be deployed via SCCM.
 <!-- Should this be capturing_user_devices.md ?-->

 [https://support.displaylink.com/knowledgebase/articles/613455-how-to-configure-displaylink-ethernet#macclone](https://support.displaylink.com/knowledgebase/articles/613455-how-to-configure-displaylink-ethernet#macclone)